trislaz/Democratizing_WSI/README.md

 - `--N_ensemble`: number of WSI views to ensemble (default: 100).
 Usually, the more the better, but the more, the heavier computationally.
 - `--store_intermediate`: path of the folder where to store intermediate results (default: None).
 Intermediate results include tissue mask, tiles localizations as well as the used tiles themselves.

+# Parallel computing

+Fill the `slurm_encode.sh` to launch the encodings on multiple nodes.

 # Test

 To run a simple test, install the basic requirements and run: